IPS-Eye-White

 "You shall not follow other gods, any of the gods of the peoples who surround you, for the Lord your God in the midst of you is a jealous (qanna) God; otherwise the anger of the Lord your God will be kindled against you, and He will wipe you off the face of the earth.
 (Deuteronomy 6:14-15 NASB)

 In other words, the verse does not mean that God is "passionate" about His relationship with us, but that He is a jealous God who is intolerant of disloyalty or infidelity.
-Tyndale House Publishers should be ashamed of themselves as should Rick Warren.
+Note: God's description of himself as jealous only occurs in the context of idolatry.

 Finally, Rick Warren says that not learning anything from a sermon or Bible teacher may well be motivated by pride: